futte2626/Bezier-Curves/README.md

 - Press scroll wheel to delete point mouse is at

 Note:
-All code comments are written in Danish
+All code comments are written in Danish but the code itself is in english